curl/curl/docs/libcurl/opts/CURLOPT_CA_CACHE_TIMEOUT.md

 This option was added in curl 7.87.0.

-This option is supported by OpenSSL and its forks (since 7.87.0) and Schannel (since 8.5.0).
+This option is supported by OpenSSL and its forks (since 7.87.0), Schannel (since 8.5.0) and wolfSSL (since 8.9.0).

 # RETURN VALUE